phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 ## Introduction
 Most exceptions are fatal and can't be resolved.
 For example, we can't return from a divide-by-zero exception in a reasonable way.
 However, there are some exceptions that we can resolve:

 Imagine a system that uses [memory mapped files]: We map a file into the virtual address space without loading it into memory.
 Whenever we access a part of the file for the first time, a page fault occurs.
 However, this page fault is not fatal.
 We can resolve it by loading the corresponding page from disk into memory and setting the `present` flag in the page table.
-Then we can return from the page fault handler and restart the failed instruction, which now successfully accesses the file.
+Then we can return from the page fault handler and restart the failed instruction, which now successfully accesses the file data.

 [memory mapped files]: https://en.wikipedia.org/wiki/Memory-mapped_file

-But memory mapped files are completely out of scope for us right now (we have neither a file concept nor a hard disk driver).
+Memory mapped files are completely out of scope for us right now (we have neither a file concept nor a hard disk driver).
 So we need an exception that we can resolve easily so that we can return from it in a reasonable way.
 Fortunately, there is an exception that needs no resolution at all: the breakpoint exception.

 ## The Breakpoint Exception
 The breakpoint exception is the perfect exception to test our upcoming return-from-exception logic.
 Its only purpose is to temporary pause a program when the breakpoint instruction `int3` is executed.

-The breakpoint exceptions is commonly used in debuggers: When the user sets a breakpoint, the debugger overwrites the corresponding instruction with the `int3` instruction so that the CPU throws the breakpoint exception when it reaches that line.
+The breakpoint exception is commonly used in debuggers: When the user sets a breakpoint, the debugger overwrites the corresponding instruction with the `int3` instruction so that the CPU throws the breakpoint exception when it reaches that line.
 When the user wants to continue the program, the debugger replaces the `int3` instruction with the original instruction again and continues the program.
 For more details, see the [How debuggers work] series.

 [How debuggers work]: http://eli.thegreenplace.net/2011/01/27/how-debuggers-work-part-2-breakpoints